 A while ago I noticed some color problems on my work display.
 It seemed to have problems with color gradients.
-I investigated a litttle and found information in the advanced display settings that my Dell-Display only supports only 6-Bit color depth.
+I investigated a litttle and found information in the advanced display settings that my Dell-Display only supports 6-Bit color depth.

 Back than I found no clue what the problem could be.
 Except that at home with the same display I had no problems.
 Difference was: At home working with NVidia graphics card and at work with an Intel UHD 620 Chipset.